 “We look after the land.
 The land looks after us.”

-Kata Tjuta is much higher than Uluru and the 36 domes are made up of congomerate rock and sandstone.
+Kata Tjuta is much higher than Uluru and the 36 domes are made up of conglomerate rock and sandstone.
 Erosion has given way to natural fractures in the rock to create domes.

 Kata Tjuta is not waterproof.
 The water works through the rocks.
 The water in the rock conglomeration freezes and makes holes and caves.